skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Not exactly epic, but at least we tied up the loose ends.

 While in Fol Thron, the party meets up with Beck again.
-He made it through the Dwarven assault of Telwin Port, and they gather that he had a big part in rallying the city defense.
+He made it through the dwarven assault of Telwin Port, and they gather that he had a big part in rallying the city defense.
 He's glad to see everyone pulled through.

-In the end, the Dwarves do claim the mountain.
+In the end, the dwarves do claim the mountain.
 However, since they can't set foot on it, they build a city at the foot of the mountain -- which they now properly call Fiore.
 They take control of the city of Della Minera (peacefully, although with some minor political haggling) and expand the town at a rapid pace.

-The Dwarves act as guardians, telling people to Keep Off The Mountain.
+The dwarves act as guardians, telling people to Keep Off The Mountain.
 This gives them the illusion of ownership and kinship with the mountain that they desired long ago.
 It really was a point of pride for them, that the greatest mountain in the world wasn't theirs.
-Well, it still isn't theirs, but they are closer to it than anyone else, which makes them about as happy as Dwarves ever get.
+Well, it still isn't theirs, but they are closer to it than anyone else, which makes them about as happy as dwarves ever get.
 They bow to the mountain and pay it respect from a safe distance.

 Once the Queen is healed, she requires several days alone.
 Then she